Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

 The lion cut refers to a particular grooming style, where the cat’s fur is shaved, leaving a 'lion's mane' and furry head, feet and tail tip - leaving him or her looking like a little lion.

 There are two reasons, or times, you may see a shaved Maine Coon.
 One is in the heat of the summer months.
-Some folks feel that their cat is too hot, and he'll be much more comfortable without all that long hair.
+They feel that their cat is too hot, and he'll be much more comfortable without all that long hair.

-The other common reason for the lion cut is when it's used as a solution to severe matting, as in the case of a rescue, or to avoid matting in cats who resist regular brushing.
+The other common reason for the lion cut is when it's used as a solution to severe matting, or to avoid matting in the case of cats who resist regular brushing.

 Then there are other cat lovers who reply by pointing out that there is no actual need to shave a Maine Coon Cat, and that it probably does more harm than good.
 So which is it?